 Question: Are excise taxes for a vehicle deductible?

-- State and local sales tax, or any excise tax paid on the purchase of a vehicle is included as part of the cost of the vehicle.
-If the vehicle is used by you in your business, you may recover the cost of the vehicle as a section 179 deduction or by taking annual depreciation deductions.
+- Include state and local sales tax, or any excise tax paid on the purchase of a vehicle as part of the cost of the vehicle.
+If you use the vehicle in your business, you may recover the cost of the vehicle as a section 179 deduction or by taking annual depreciation deductions.
 Both the section 179 deduction and depreciation deductions for the vehicle may be subject to annual limitations.

 - Publication 535, Business Expenses